adamacosta/lfs/extras/01-libraries.md

 ## TBB

 Threading building blocks for C++.
+Theoretically, this should build on supported architectures other than Intel processors, but I haven't gotten it to build on Threadripper.

 ```sh
 curl https://github.com/oneapi-src/oneTBB/archive/refs/tags/v2021.2.0.tar.gz -o /sources/tbb-2021.2.0.tgz &&